Abby Leigh: Career

 Leigh's early career flourished in Europe, where she showed extensively in France and Italy, as well as Denmark and Belgium, beginning with her exhibit at the Chapelle de Pénitants Blancs in Vence, France.
 In the decade following this first solo exhibition in France, Leigh's work was shown in solo exhibitions in Europe thirteen more times, and her career in New York began with a series of solo exhibitions.
 After 2005, her career shifted to the United States with solo shows at Betty Cuningham Gallery, Stefan Stux Gallery, Johannes Vogt Gallery, among others.
 When Leigh's first solo exhibition with the Betty Cuningham Gallery opened in 2005, the concentration of her career shifted to the United States, where her solo exhibitions have been concentrated in recent years.

 Education and personal life

 Leigh was born and grew up in New York City.
 She attended Brandeis University where she majored in Theater Studies before receiving a Bachelor of Arts and Master of Arts in Theater at the Guildhall School of Music and Drama in London, England.
-She enrolled in drawing classes in the Art Students League in New York, where her teacher, Will Barnet, encouraged her to become a painter.
+She enrolled in drawing classes in the Art Students League of New York, where her teacher, Will Barnet, encouraged her to become a painter.
 Leigh was married to Mitch Leigh (1928–2014), the composer/producer.
 Together, they have two children: Eve Leigh, a playwright, and David Leigh, an opera singer.